bebuch/big/README.md

 # big

-Big is a very simple fileformat for bitmaps
+Big is a very simple file format for bitmaps.